 Maybe you are getting notes from the school about your child bullying others, or they have suddenly developed a habit of swearing.
-Naturally, your first thought is to think the behavior out of character, and that’s because it probably is.
+Naturally, your first thought is to think the behavior is out of character, and that’s because it probably is.
 The most likely scenario is exposure to negative behavior traits through their peers.

 The important thing is to take time to understand the situation before dishing out punishment.
 Have a calm conversation with your child and try and get their point of view.
 Ask them to reflect on their actions and evaluate if they truly align with the sort of people they want to be.

 A teen who is tired, irritable, socially withdrawn, or has no appetite may be depressed.
 If you think your child has depression, you should seek professional help without delay.